-Ephesians 4:11–12 says, “And He gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”
+“And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”

 Miracles and gifts of healings is the evangelist's office, that is, the equipment that verifies that an evangelist is an evangelist.
 Helps, governments, and diversities of tongues is the pastor's office, that is, the equipment that verifies that a pastor is a pastor.
 Since the Word of God says that miracles and gifts of healings come “after” thirdly, they must be “fourthly.”
 Since helps, governments, and diversities of tongues come after that, they must be “fifthly.”

 In the New Testament church there are five—and only five—types of ministers.
-There are apostles, prophets, teachers, evangelists, and pastors.
+There are:

 In the New Testament church there are five—and only five—types of ministries.
-There is the apostolic ministry, the prophetic ministry, the teaching ministry, the evangelistic ministry, and the pastoral ministry.
+There is:

 Because there are five types of ministries, this is often referred to as “the five-fold ministry.”
 In order to be a minister of the gospel, a person must stand in at least one of these five offices of ministry.